edumohan/portfolio/app/content/project/contents/qlCaseStudy/content.md

             </div>
             <div class="step-description">
                 <div>
                     I used the product for catering to various scenarios to know if there are any gaps or constraints.
-I tried to map the structure out for the entire product even thought my job was only a small flow.
-Knowledge of the IA, layout of various components, features and more than anything, its setbacks and constraints were essential.<br/>
+I tried to map the structure out for the entire product even though my job was only a small flow.
+Knowledge of the IA, layout of various components, features, and more than anything, its setbacks and constraints were essential.<br/>
                     <br/>
-                    As it is a redesign project, a prefect idea on what the boundaries were, was essential to start pushing them.
+                    As it is a redesign project, a perfect idea of what the boundaries were, was essential to start pushing them.
                 </div>
             </div>
         </div>